amarula/dyndesign/docs/dynamic_class_design.md

 # AttributeError: 'Child' object has no attribute 'mtd'
 ```

-**Note:** When utilizing dynamic inheritance with locked instances, invoking the
+NOTE: When utilizing dynamic inheritance with locked instances, invoking the
 `super` function without any arguments may result in a TypeError exception.
 To
 avoid this, it is recommended to use `super(DynInheritanceLockedInstances, self)`
 instead, as shown in the above example.
 An alternative is to utilize the